ramigs/nuxt-fauna-article/nuxt-fauna.md

 > big to be sent to the client all at once, we can split things up and switch to
 > on-demand loading on the client.
 This is the case for user-specific data,
 > pagination, or any data that changes rather frequently and might be outdated by
-> the time it reaches the user. _[Build a dynamic JAMstack app with GatsbyJS and FaunaDB](https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/)_
+> the time it reaches the user." - _[Build a dynamic JAMstack app with GatsbyJS and FaunaDB](https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/)_

 When analyzing the requirements for a Repo Catalogue, we can straight away identify two categories of data: